If you want to turn your home into a luxury home, these tips will help you feel inspired regardless of your home size or budget size.

 Most luxury homes do not have a problem with clutter.
 Less definitely is more when it comes to luxury and whilst it is perfectly OK to have a messy drawer or if you are a Friends fan, a ‘Monica cupboard’, the areas that are on show should not be cluttered at all.
 Top tips for tidying up clutter include:

 Technology is part of every modern luxury home, and you will notice that the technology is always displayed or integrated in a way that it forms part of the room, it is never out of place.
-Having your TV integrated into the wall might seem like a big expensive job, but it is actually very inexpensive and will give you all the space your TV and TV table took up in the room.
+Having your TV integrated into the wall might seem like a big expensive job, but it is actually relatively inexpensive and will give you back the space your TV and TV stand took up in the room.
+Or for the ultimate high-tech gadget what about looking at televisions for bathrooms – these are special waterproof designs that withstand humidity and come with heated screens to prevent misting.

 Lighting makes such a huge different to how luxurious a home looks.
 A stunning bathroom with designer wall tiles and floor tiles won’t look quite as beautiful with a single downlight shining on it.
 Lighting can actually make a home look completely different and it makes a home so much more functional, especially when it adds lots of different uses to one space.
 Recessed lighting in floor tiles, fairy lights, wall lights and more – there are endless lighting options for every room.
 Lets not forget about natural light as well, as the more natural light you have in the home the better.
 Declutter windowsills to let the light in with a ‘maximum of one pot plant per windowsill’ rule.